PENG-GDPR-Data-Tracking/demo/README.md

 ## Try it out

-Point of entry is https://peng-722a7.web.app/ which queries the Zipkin server at https://gdpr-zipkin.sloppy.zone/zipkin/
+Point of entry is https://peng-722a7.web.app/ which queries the Zipkin server at https://gdpr-zipkin.sloppy.zone/zipkin/.
+It should be empty on first view (or previous traces are still shown).

-In order to generate a some traces go to https://gdpr-client-1.herokuapp.com/ which emulates the requests made by an real app.
+In order to generate a some traces go to https://gdpr-client-1.herokuapp.com/ and press a button.
+This queries the the same endpoints that would be used by a real app.

 In the background it queries data from the other servers:

 - https://gdpr-health-database.herokuapp.com/